Graphing Calculator: The Sequel

 event.getPosition().getX() / width));

 This tells the canvas what should happen when the user drags the mouse over the canvas. (“Drag” means moving the mouse while the button is held down.)
-The lambda you pass to onDrag
+The closure you pass to onDrag gets called repeatedly as the mouse moves.
+In this case, we take the x position of the mouse and use it to change the animation parameter.

-.
+Note that this closure takes one parameter.
+It is a MouseMotionEvent.
 (You can look at that class’s API in your IDE, or in the kilt-graphics javadoc.)
 Event handlers often receive event objects that describe the event that caused the handler to be called.

 Run the code and try it!
 You should be able to manually animate the plot by dragging the mouse back and forth.